Artikkeli9. heinäkuuta 2019 · 2 min lukuaika

-Kamu is an employee that supports peer colleagues (Kaveri) by coaching, mentoring, sparring, and listening.
-The idea is to help the Kaveri balance work and other aspects of life and to provide support in professional and personal development.
-Kamu is not a superior but is responsible for providing continuous support for the Kaveri.
+Kamu is an employee that supports peer colleagues by coaching, mentoring, sparring, and listening.
+The idea is to help the colleague balance work and other aspects of life and to provide support in professional and personal development.
+Kamu is not a superior but is responsible for providing continuous support for their colleague.

-Nitor’s data driven People Operations conducted a study on how the employees of Nitor perceive the Kamu system that has now been around for roughly two years.
-We wanted to find out what its benefits and challenges are and why some employees choose not to participate in the system.
+Nitor’s data driven People Operations conducted a study on how the employees of Nitor perceive the Kamu model that has now been around for roughly two years.
+We wanted to find out what its benefits are.

-1. Based on the results, Kamu system promotes psychological health in two different ways; first, building successful Kamu relationships and thus having a strong community of trustworthy peers, creates a safer working environment.
+1. Based on the results, Kamu meetings promotes psychological safety in two different ways.
+First, building successful Kamu relationships and thus having a strong community of trustworthy peers, creates a safer working environment.
 The second factor is the possibility to discuss both personal and professional issues with a peer, which employees find psychologically safer than discussing them with a superior.

 2. Kamu has potentially a significant role in helping find meaningful goals and also meet those goals.
-Based on this research, setting goals and following up on them is the most beneficial outcome of Kamu meetings for Kaveris.
+Based on this research, setting goals and following up on them is the most beneficial outcome of Kamu meetings.

-4. The employees recognize the significance of the Kamu system for maintaining the flat organizational hierarchy.
+3. The employees recognize the significance of the Kamu meetings for maintaining the flat organizational hierarchy.
 Kamus help carry the social burden of management by taking on the role of listener and supporter.
 However, annual supervisor face-to-face meetings are still considered important and irreplaceable.
 The employees see the support divided between a Kamu and a superior as a wholesome solution.